Dam-0/GB-WEB/README.md

 HTTP Folder structur, is copied from [REON](https://github.com/REONTeam/dummy-servers) as well.

 Both DNS server and POP run at the same time.
 Should work on Windows, Linux and MacOS.

 // Current Progress (These should be working)
 * Dummy DNS (WIP)
 * Dummy Pop (WIP)
+* HTTP server (very basic features)

 // Todo
-* HTTP server (very basic features)
+* Maybe add more things

 // How to use